 How to find foreclosure listings

-Recently I solved a mystery.
+Recently I solved a mystery about finding foreclosure listings.
 I get asked a lot about how to find great deals on real estate.
-There are definitely lots of options, and I feel my best advice is to pick a system and be focussed.
+There are definitely lots of options, and I feel my best advice is to pick a system and be focused.
 It is important not to chase every new shinny penny.

-What I learned is that it was easier than I expected.
-I contacted my lawyer (Garnet Brooks) I asked him where I might find the public foreclosure listings.
+Now, here is the best way, to access all the listings in your area.
 In the case of Halifax, Nova Scotia they are located at the Provincial Supreme Court on Lower Water Street.

 I headed to the court house.
 I was a bit nervous, because I had no idea where exactly I was going, who to ask, or exactly what I was asking for.